 In effect, Revenue Data Operations solutions provide a gateway to improved data observability by:

-• Connecting siloed and/or pooled data.
 Until it’s connected and channeled into accessible pipelines, revenue and communications data is of little value to the enterprise.
 Revenue Data Operations form essential connections that pull data from isolation and make it available for use.

-• Channeling data to observable platforms.
-By establishing data pipelines to make revenue and communications data available, Revenue Data Operations can apply human and machine learning to direct it to the platforms end-users rely on—in forms they can use to improve everything from product development to customer relationship development and sales.
+By establishing data pipelines to make revenue and communications data available, Revenue Data Operations can improve opportunities for human and machine learning to enhance the platforms end-users rely on—in forms they can use to improve everything from product development to customer relationship development and sales.

-• Governing data distribution and use.
-Most Revenue Data Operations solutions offer some level of data governability—allowing administrators to define data objects, control data access, and flag aberrant data and data usage.
+Most Revenue Data Operations solutions offer some level of data governability—allowing administrators to define data objects, control data access, and flag irregular data and data usage.